mab253/bigdata_spring24/week3+4/in-class.md

   - what are 1-2 questions you have about Spark and RDDs?
   - what are 1-2 current topics you are thinking about for your own research project?
 - Choose a notetaker for the group.
 This person should open the class notes doc ([here](https://pad.riseup.net/p/4bH2z-2-BeDAz9blQlT_-keep))
 - Share around the "room" your responses; the notetaker should add notes to the doc.
-If you can clarify a question that someone in your group has, please use this time to discuss it!
+If you can clarify a question that someone in your group has, please use this time to discuss it.
-- Note: the chance to share your current research thoughts could help you choose partners for the symposium project!
+- Note: the chance to share your current research thoughts could help you choose partners for the symposium project ...

 **Part II: ~20 minutes**